jundalisay/superbnetlify/content/en/social/economics/principles/intro/chapter-03.md

 Supereconomics falls under [Social Superphysics](/social).

 Superphysics is a paradigm that sees reality as waves that manifest as particles.
 This is different from science which prefers particles over waves.
-The scientific paradigm seems to be changing as proven by electrons nowadays being regarded as a probability cloud instead of as a material point.
+The scientific paradigm seems to be changing, as proven by electrons nowadays being regarded as a probability 'cloud' instead of as a material point.

-## Value vs Price
+## Value versus Price, Subjective versus Objective

-These waves in economics manifest as 'value' which are the abstract feelings of worth (from Latin valere).
-This worth is the ability of a perception to produce usefulness & pleasure or reduce pain & stress.
+These waves in economics manifest as 'value' which represent the **abstract feelings of worth** (from Latin *valere*).
+This worth is the ability of something to produce usefulness & pleasure, or reduce pain & stress.

-Particles in economics manifest as 'prices' (from Latin pretium or reward or prize).
-These are objective ideas of worth, manifesting as a discrete number.
+Particles in economics manifest as 'prices' (from Latin *pretium* whic means 'reward' or 'prize').
+These are **objective ideas of worth**, manifesting as a discrete number.

-- You can imagine value as a fluffy cloud with no specific boundaries, or as water in a stream that isn't contained as a single object
+- 'Value' can be imagined as a fluffy cloud with no specific boundaries, or as water in a stream that isn't contained as a single object
-- You can imagine price as a cotton ball that has been compressed as to give it a specific shape, or as a water in a glass that has a specific measure, such as 100mL
+- 'Price' can be imagined as a cotton ball that has been compressed as to give it a specific shape, or as a water in a glass that has a specific measure, such as 100mL

-Economics is full of specific numbers as GDP, population size, unemployment rate, trade deficit, etc. but only has a few concepts of value.
+Economics is full of **specific numbers** as GDP, population size, unemployment rate, trade deficit, etc, but only has a few concepts of **abstract value**.

 The economic value of a bridge, for example, is more abstract than its cost-price.
 - The economic value has a range such as $1b-$1.5b over 10 years
 - It cost price is a specific number such as $100m, paid in 2010

 ### Desire